-The ITRC Technical and Regulatory Guidance Web-Based Document, Petroleum Vapor Intrusion: Fundamentals of Screening, Investigation, and Management (PVI-1, 2014) and this associated training provides regulators and practitioners with consensus information based on empirical data and recent research to support PVI decision making under different regulatory frameworks.
-The PVI assessment strategy described in this guidance document enables confident decision making that protects human health for various types of petroleum sites and multiple PHC compounds.
-This guidance provides a comprehensive methodology for screening, investigating, and managing potential PVI sites and is intended to promote the efficient use of resources and increase confidence in decision making when evaluating the potential for vapor intrusion at petroleum-contaminated sites.
+The ITRC Technical and Regulatory Guidance Web-Based Document, Petroleum Vapor Intrusion: Fundamentals of Screening, Investigation, and Management (PVI-1, 2014) and this associated Internet-Based Training, also on Clu-In, provides regulators and practitioners with consensus information based on empirical data and recent research to support PVI decision making under different regulatory frameworks.
+The PVI assessment strategy described in this guidance document enables confident decision-making that protects human health for various types of petroleum sites and multiple PHC compounds.
+This guidance provides a comprehensive methodology for screening, investigating, and managing potential PVI sites and is intended to promote the efficient use of resources and increase confidence in decision-making when evaluating the potential for vapor intrusion at petroleum-contaminated sites.
 By using the ITRC guidance document, the vapor intrusion pathway can be eliminated from further investigation at many sites where soil or groundwater is contaminated with petroleum hydrocarbons or where LNAPL is present.

 Photos courtesy of: Alyson Boyer Rode of Alycat Photo & Video Services.

 Here’s what participants are saying about ITRC’s PVI Classroom Training:

 "I appreciate the professional manner in which the course was conducted.
 It was nice to have the perspective of many experts.
 I liked the group exercise to apply the info learned to a site."

 "Fabulous, well presented, interesting, engaging"

 "Presenters were very knowledgeable.
 Interesting and put the info out there in a fun, attention-getting way.
 Very enjoyable. "